 - A. General Chemical Hygiene Training can be taken as a web-based course or taken by attending a class offered by the Environment, Health and Safety (EHS) Office.
-This course is required only once before beginning work with potentially hazardous chemicals in a laboratory. - B. Read the Chemical Hygiene Plan Signing a confirmation of having read and understood the Plan is required one time before beginning work with potentially hazardous chemicals in a laboratory. - C. Lab-Specific Chemical Hygiene Training provided by the Principal Investigator or his or her designee on lab-specific chemical hazards.
+This course is required only once before beginning work with potentially hazardous chemicals in a laboratory. - B. Read the Chemical Hygiene Plan Signing a confirmation of having read and understood the Plan is required one time before beginning work with potentially hazardous chemicals in a laboratory.
+This can be done at https://cee.mit.edu/lab-safety/. - C. Lab-Specific Chemical Hygiene Training provided by EHS representatives on lab-specific chemical hazards.
 This training is required before beginning work with potentially hazardous chemicals in a laboratory including chemicals developed in the lab for use exclusively in the lab.
 These chemicals require a hazard determination and training if the chemical is considered hazardous.
 Training is also done annually thereafter (usually within a lab group meeting) or whenever a new hazard is introduced.
 The topics covered will depend, in part, on the nature of the lab and research being done.
 Discuss Lab-Specific Chemical Hygiene Training questions and requirements with your PI/Supervisor, EHS Representative, Chemical Hygiene Officer or your EHS Coordinator. - D. Managing Hazardous Waste can be taken as a web-based course or taken by attending a class offered by the EHS Office.
 Required before beginning work with potentially hazardous chemicals and annually thereafter.